 What is purposeful play?

 Purposeful play is an enjoyable activity that allows children to make meaning from their experiences.
 When children play, they build imagination, develop reading, language, math, and science skills, solve problems, and develop social skills, among other things.
 Purposeful play requires a little bit of thought and foresight on the part of the parent, but it can be achieved pretty easily.
 Here are some benefits and examples of purposeful play activities:

 Blocks & Building

-Children who build with blocks, or stack and dump blocks, or those who build a structure like a fort are learning cooperation, gross motor skills, problem solving, and building muscles.
+Children who build with blocks, stack and dump blocks, or build a structure like a fort are learning cooperation, gross motor skills, problem-solving, and building muscles.

 Dramatic & Social Play

 When kids play “house” or “school,” or give voices to their dolls or pretend to be something, they learn skills such as communication and taking turns, roles and relationships, empathy, and expressing emotions.